ui/stamps-api-docs/source/customer_api.rst

-store           Yes         Integer representing store ID where customer is registered member_id       No          Customer's member (card) id address         No          Customer's address city            No          Customer's city postal_code     No          Customer's postal code referral_code   No          Referal code used to register customer is_active       No          Customer's registration status religion        No          Customer's religion marital_status  No          Customer's marital status
+store           Yes         Integer representing store ID where customer is registered member_id       No          Customer's member (card) id address         No          Customer's address postal_code     No          Customer's postal code is_active       No          Customer's registration status religion        No          Customer's religion marital_status  No          Customer's marital status